Mail-in and Absentee Ballot

 Option 3

-• U.S. Military ID (active duty and retired military ID may designate an expiration date that is indefinite).
-Military dependents' ID must contain a current expiration date.
+• a U.S. Military ID (active and retired military ID may designate an expiration date that is indefinite but military dependents’ ID must contain an expiration date that is not expired)

 What if I miss the application deadline?